 An active mind can make nodding off and staying asleep difficult.

-Relaxation techniques can help quiet your thoughts, slow your mind and be more at peace to get the best sleep.
-Studies have shown that relaxation via meditation and prenatal hatha yoga may help manage and overcome insomnia in pregnant women5.
+Relaxation techniques like meditation or pre-natal yoga may help quiet your thoughts, slow your mind and be more at peace to get the best sleep.

 But, to be on the safe side, make sure you consult your medical professional or GP before you begin a workout routine.

 Everyone sleeps differently, but if you are used to sleeping on your back or front, these positions can become quite uncomfortable due to the weight of your baby.

 Instead, try sleeping on your side.
 This may lessen your discomfort, especially in the later months of being pregnant, and help improve your quality of sleep.

 Do you want to wake up feeling more refreshed throughout your pregnancy?

 Now that you’ve read the 5 tips to treating insomnia when pregnant, it’s time to give our 14 Day Sleep Challenge a go.